updated on 08 June 2021

 The cover letter is hugely important It needs to sell you explicitly, but subtly.
 It also needs to hit the right buttons at each firm, and this necessarily requires a letter that is tailored firm by firm.
 If you have shortlisted your firms using a particular theme or strategy, then there will be noticeable areas of crossover.

-Find more cover-letter writing tips.
+Head this way for more cover-letter writing tips.